7 launches ‘emotional intelligence’ for its virtual agent

 What’s the next step for virtual agents?

-The company is announcing this week that its AIVA virtual agent, released in the spring of 2017, now has “emotional intelligence.”
+The company is announcing today that its AIVA virtual agent, released in the spring of 2017, now has “emotional intelligence.”
 While the San Jose, California-based firm says this is the first virtual agent to have such a sensibility, there are other agents that understand intent, such as ones built on the PullString platform.